textpattern/textpattern.github.io/administration/admin-fast-track.md

 # Building your first Textpattern architecture TODO:dw

-This will integrate the FAQ: ive-installed-textpattern-now-what.textile
+This will integrate the FAQ: ive-installed-textpattern-now-what

 This is a fast-track orientation to help you build your first publishing architecture in Textpattern.
 It assumes you've [installed, configured, and diagnosed a new instance of Textpattern](https://docs.textpattern.io/installation/installing-textpattern)